-You are legally required to hold a valid permit to light an open fire.
+You are legally required to hold a valid permit to light an open fire between April 1 and September 30.
 This includes:

 - burning grass, debris or brush in a burn barrel